Last Updated on September 12, 2023

 Signs of micromanagement

 Recognizing these signs is the first step in addressing micromanagement and working towards a healthier, more productive work dynamic.
-It’s essential for both managers and team members to be aware of these behaviors and to collaborate such that a better balance between oversight and autonomy may be experienced.
+Managers and team members must know these behaviors and collaborate to balance oversight and autonomy better.

 The psychological effects of micromanagement